Germany pauses AstraZeneca COVID shots as a 'precaution' | Health

 The EMA has said that as of March 10, a total of 30 cases of blood clotting had been reported among close to 5 million people vaccinated with the AstraZeneca shot in the European Economic Area, which links 30 European countries.
 PEI said people who were still feeling unwell four days after receiving a dose of AstraZeneca's shot should immediately seek medical treatment

-Many millions of people in Britain have so far received the British-Swedish pharma company's vaccine.
-Spahn said there have been seven reported cases that could be related to vein thrombosis out of 1.6 million vaccinations in Germany.
+Spahn said there have been seven reported cases after vaccination that could be related to cerebral vein thrombosis out of 1.6 million vaccinations in Germany.
+Clemens Wendtner, head of infectious diseases and tropical medicine at Munich clinic Schwabing, said the background incidence, or normally expected risk, for this condition was two to five cases per 1 million individuals per year.

+"This should be the reason to suspend the vaccination in Germany until all cases, including suspected cases in Germany and Europe, have been completely cleared up," he added.
+In Britain, where more than more than 11 million doses of AstraZeneca's shot have been administered, only three such cases have been reported, government documents https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/968414/COVID-19_AstraZeneca_Vaccine_Analysis_Print.pdf show.

 Karl Lauterbach, the main health expert of Chancellor Merkel's junior coalition partner SPD, called the suspension a "big mistake" because it undermined trust in an urgently needed vaccine.
 The health minister for the state of Thuringia called the decision to halt AstraZeneca vaccinations a "disaster".